 CELEBRATION OF SUCCESS

 We have weekly Celebration Assemblies and try very hard to celebrate when a child has worked hard, demonstrated perseverance, thought differently about a problem or has made good progress.
 This is done throughout the year on a day to day basis in class (there are in class systems to promote positive actions and behaviours) and as a whole school.
 Children will come home with stickers, being entered into the Gold Book, certificates and notes.
 Much is done throughout the year to ensure that all children are praised for what they achieve.
-At the end of the academic year, we also award a few trophies for exceptional achievement, effort or contribution in a variety of areas.

 SUPPORT FOR CHILDREN